Azure-Samples/Cognitive-Speech-STT-iOS/README.md

 ## The Client Library

-The client library provides high-level functions to use Microsoft Speech API.

-To add the client library dependency to an existing XCode Project:
+To add the Speech Client Library dependency to an existing XCode Project:

 1. Select your target application, and open the menu `File` then `Add Files to ...`
 2. Navigate to `iPhoneOS`, select `SpeechSDK.framework`, and click `Add`.
 3. Go to your project settings, by single clicking your project, and navigate to the `General` tab.
-You notice that SpeechSDK.framework exists under the `Linked Frameworks and Libraries` section.
+You will notice that SpeechSDK.framework exists under the `Linked Frameworks and Libraries` section.
 4. In the `General` tab, under the `Embedded Binaries` section, click the (+) button.
 In the dialog, select `SpeechSDK.framework` and click the `Add` button.
 5. If you wish to run on the iOS Simulator or MacOSX, repeat steps 2-4 but choose either `iPhoneSimulator` or `MacOSX` instead.